Planning Survey And Evaluation Question And Answers

 Assessment Of Dental Needs

-• The survey can be used for the assessment of needs with differences in criteria used in the survey & for an individual patient care
+• The survey can be used for the assessment of needs with differences in criteria used in the survey and for individual patient care

 Provide Visibility To Dental Issues From A